AMZ-Racing/amz-trackdraw/README.md

 - **Boundary Backoff:**
   The `min_boundary_backoff` specifies the safe distance from barriers.
 It ensures that the track is drawn at a sufficient distance away from any barrier.

-- **Satellite Image Size:**
+- **Conversion Factor:**
-  Ensure that the size of the satellite image is preserved when creating the occupancy grid, as the scaling factor depends on the exact pixel dimensions.
+  Ensure that the scaling factor is correct and yields reasonable distances in the exported .csv file.

 ### Visualizing the Track